 - I. Nature runs on sunlight

 - 2. Nature uses only the energy it needs

 - 3. Nature fits form to function

 - 4. Nature recycles everything

 - 5. Nature rewards cooperation

 - 6. Nature relies on diversity

 - 7. Nature demands local expertise

 - 8. Nature curbs excesses from within

-- 9 Nature taps the power of limits
+- 9. Nature taps the power of limits

-Choose one or two of these principles to discuss in team meetings - identify how your organisation can improve culture or performance through applying these principles.
+Choose one or two of these principles to discuss in a team meeting and identify ways in which your organisation can apply this principle to improve its culture or its performance.